Biswajitnahak2003/learning_genai_by_langchain/README.md

 # 🚀 Learning GenAI using LangChain

-This is my personal learning journey through GenAI tools and frameworks — primarily focused on [LangChain](https://www.langchain.com/), [Google Gemini](https://ai.google.dev/), and [Hugging Face](https://huggingface.co/).
+This is my personal learning journey through GenAI tools and frameworks — primarily focused on LangChain, Google Gemini, and Hugging Face.
-It contains code for working with prompts, chat models, embedding models, and more.
+It contains code for working with prompts (static & dynamic), chat models, embedding models, and more.

 ---